official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-1.md

 Arab-Israeli talks, and, beyond, regional work to reduce the WMD inventories which threaten Europe as well.”

-[^148] Letter PS/C to Manning, 3 December 2001, ‘Iraq’ attaching Paper, ‘Iraq: Further Thoughts’.
+[^148]: Letter PS/C to Manning, 3 December 2001, ‘Iraq’ attaching Paper, ‘Iraq: Further Thoughts’.

 364

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 311. SIS4 confirmed that the second paper he had produced was: